Skip to main content

 OptionDescription

---sourceSet and lock the active environment file (e.g., development, staging, production)
+--sourceSet and lock the active environment file (develop or staging)

 --resetClear the locked selection and return to auto-detect